The Most Successful Football Managers in Europe

 The 10 best Premier League players ever

-Like him ot loath him, the self called “special one” – Mourinho has won 25 major honours, making him one of the most successful football managers of all time.
+Like him or loath him, the self called “special one” – Mourinho has won 26 major honours since 2013, making him one of the most successful football managers of all time.
 He has won eight league titles during his managerial career and he has done so in four different countries: Portugal, England, Italy and Spain.
 He has won a total of 13 domestic trophies and is a two-time winner of both the Champions League and Europa League.

-The 10 worst excuses given by players and managers for losing a football match!
+The 10 worst excuses given for losing a football match

 Current Club – Manchester City